-Clifden is the region’s pulsing center and the greatest site for visitors to base themselves while exploring Connemara National Park.
+Clifden is the region’s pulsing center and the most excellent site for visitors to base themselves on while exploring Connemara National Park.
 It’s a Victorian-era town on the well-known Wild Atlantic Way.

 We’d just arrived in Ireland after an 18-hour flight and a three-hour drive, yet we managed to sneak into Lowry’s bar for a “welcome to Ireland pint.”
 We were greeted by live music and a lively throng, as we were practically every night in Clifden.

 Clifden is a vibrant tiny Irish town worth spending a few days exploring.
 Clifden is a lovely and bustling town set along the shore in Galway’s Connemara region (there are many fantastic pubs in Clifden!).

 It is the unofficial capital of the region, situated between the Twelve Bens mountains and the Atlantic Ocean.
 No matter what kind of trip you are planning?
 Whether it is a solo trip, family trip, or adventure trip.

 Get packed, book air Canada reservations online, and save up to 40% off on every flight till the last minute.
 For your ease, we have highlighted the best places & things to do in Clifden on your next trip:

 One of Ireland’s most beautiful wildernesses is located northwest of Galway city.
 Connemara is the scenery of slate-colored lakes, bogland, sheep-dotted mountains, rough coastline, secret bays, and small towns that run across County Galway.